 Jamie travels internationally leading workshops, teacher trainings, and retreats.
 Because of her own personal experience using Yoga for healing, she is interested in spreading the beautiful gift of Yoga to as many people as possible.
 Jamie strongly believes that life is about love and service.

-Jamie skillfully designs her classes using a unique blend of Hatha Yoga poses that build an intelligent, purposeful sequence.
+Jamie skillfully designs her classes using a unique blend of Hatha Yoga poses that build a purposeful sequence.
 Her music selection helps transcend you into your practice so that it becomes a moving meditation.
 She builds the sequence with the music; just like a soundtrack to a movie.
 Having practiced and taught Vinyasa Yoga for several years, and having completed an eclectic array of Yoga teacher trainings, she creates an environment where movement becomes liberation.
 Jamie strongly believes that every pose should have a purpose and will ultimately lead to a deeper understanding of the body.
 Jamie also believes in allowing the student to be their own teacher, listen to their own body, and be guided by their breath.
 She opens the body in a way that not only frees your mind, but is also fun, feels good, and is safe on the joints.